ambossIconambossIcon

 Summarytoggle arrow icon

-Pelvic organ prolapse (POP or female genital prolapse) is the protrusion of bladder, rectum, intestines, uterus, cervix, or vaginal apex into the vaginal vault due to decreased pelvic floor support.
-It is commonly seen in women of advanced age.
+Pelvic organ prolapse (POP) is the protrusion of the uterus, vaginal apex, or surrounding pelvic structures (e.g., bladder, rectum) into the vaginal vault due to decreased pelvic floor support.
+It most commonly occurs in older adults.
 Other risk factors include multiparity (particularly vaginal births), prior pelvic surgery, connective tissue disorders, and increased intra-abdominal pressure secondary to obesity or chronic constipation.
-Patients present with a sensation of vaginal pressure, discomfort, and/or pain.
-The protruded pelvic organ is visualized and assessed during inspection.
-Low-grade prolapse can be managed conservatively with pelvic floor (Kegel) exercises or a vaginal pessary to support the pelvic floor.
-Pelvic floor repair surgery is indicated for women with symptomatic prolapse who do not respond to or decline conservative management.
-Complications include urinary or fecal retention or incontinence, abdominal/pelvic pain, and avoidance of sexual activity because of embarrassment or discomfort.
+Manifestations include a sensation of pressure in the vagina, discomfort, and/or pain.
+Diagnosis is made with visualization of the prolapse on examination; diagnostic studies may be indicated to assess for complications.
+All patients should be offered conservative management to prevent progression.
+Symptomatic patients may also benefit from a vaginal pessary.
+Surgery is indicated for patients with symptomatic prolapse who do not respond to or decline conservative management.
+Complications of POP include urinary or fecal retention or incontinence, abdominal and/or pelvic pain, and sexual dysfunction.

 Icon of a lock